hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 * To help with easy debugging and fixing of any issues in the asm script code

-  * source code line number is tracked and printed wrt compile and run phases, if any error is detected.
+  * source code line number is tracked and printed wrt compile and run phases (in debug builds only wrt run phase), if any error is detected.

   * on error during execution, a back trace is shown of the call stack in reverse order, with following info